splunk-soar-connectors/awsdynamodb/README.md

 [describe global table](#action-describe-global-table) - Fetch metadata of a global table
 [describe backup](#action-describe-backup) - Fetch metadata of a backup
 [describe table](#action-describe-table) - Fetch metadata of a table
-[create global table](#action-create-global-table) - Create a global table from an existing table in the specified region l
+[create global table](#action-create-global-table) - Create a global table from an existing table in the specified region
 [list global tables](#action-list-global-tables) - List all global tables that have a replica in the specified Region
 [list backups](#action-list-backups) - List all the backups present in the database
 [delete backup](#action-delete-backup) - Delete backup of a table